Pelton wheel: Applications

 Pelton wheels are the preferred turbine for hydro-power where the available water source has relatively high hydraulic head at low flow rates.
 Pelton wheels are made in all sizes.
 There exist multi-ton Pelton wheels mounted on vertical oil pad bearings in hydroelectric plants.
 The largest units – the Bieudron Hydroelectric Power Station at the Grande Dixence Dam complex in Switzerland – are over 400 megawatts.

 The smallest Pelton wheels are only a few inches across, and can be used to tap power from mountain streams having flows of a few gallons per minute.
 Some of these systems use household plumbing fixtures for water delivery.
 These small units are recommended for use with 30 m or more of head, in order to generate significant power levels.
 Depending on water flow and design, Pelton wheels operate best with heads from 15–1800 m, although there is no theoretical limit.
+Such "peltric sets", consisting of a Pelton wheel, an induction generator and a control mechanism, are used in Nepal.

 Design rules

 The specific speed $\eta_s$ parameter is independent of a particular turbine's size.

-Compared to other turbine designs, the relatively low specific speed of the Pelton wheel, implies that the geometry is inherently a "low gear" design.
-Thus it is most suitable to being fed by a hydro source with a low ratio of flow to pressure, (meaning relatively low flow and/or relatively high pressure).
+Compared to other turbine designs, the relatively low specific speed of the Pelton wheel implies that the geometry is inherently a "low gear" design.
+Thus it is most suitable to being fed by a hydro source with a low ratio of flow to pressure (meaning relatively low flow and/or relatively high pressure).

 The specific speed is the main criterion for matching a specific hydro-electric site with the optimal turbine type.
 It also allows a new turbine design to be scaled from an existing design of known performance.